gvwilson/sensibleadventures/coriandel/coriandel.md

 I coughed.
 "It's...
 Well, it's not considered quite proper, and of course I couldn't tell anyone when I came here.
-I would be in ever so much trouble if people found out."
+I would be in ever so much trouble if people found out.
+Even back home..."
+I looked away from her as if ashamed.
+"It's why I fled.
+Not the marriage.
+My family has passed this secret knowledge down through generations, and when the admirals caught wind of it---well."
+I spread my palms as if to say, here I am.

-"I understand.
-But I never thought...
+"Oh, cherished, that's *awful*," she gasped.
+"I would never have thought...
 I mean, I would never have guessed that you---"

 "Exactly," I said warmly.
-"You would never have guessed, and neither would anyone else.
-Slow and subtle.
-And powerful, too.
-Which brings us to your problem."
+"You would never have guessed, and neither would anyone else, and I trust you to keep it a secret.
+You will, won't you?
+Please?"

+Of course she would.
+Of *course* she would.
+And it meant so much to her that I had shared this.

+"I...
+I felt I had no choice," I confessed.
+I thought briefly about letting a single tear dribble down my cheek, but even she might have grown suspicious at that.
+"It was the only way I could think of to help you with your problem."

-"My problem?"
+"My problem?" she asked blankly.

 "Mm.
 Or let us say, your desire.
 Would you truly like to have a chance to live your life over again?
 A chance to do it right?
 Well, I think that just might be possible."

 I spun her a story.
-It made no sense at all, and anyone who knew even the least thing about how magic actually worked would have laughed 'til they cried, but she didn't realize I was feeding her fish guts instead of caviar.
+It made no sense at all, and anyone who knew even the least thing about how magic actually worked would have laughed until they cried, but she didn't realize I was feeding her fish guts instead of caviar.
 It all hinged on her niece Sehdie.
 If she grew up exactly as Eleñima had---the same clothes, the same lessons, everything as it had been---then when the moment came...
 I spread my hands.
 "Poof.
 She will become you.
 You will become her.
 Her possibilities will be your possibilities."

-My lie was as gentle as a wave caressing a beach, and that was all it took.
-She was hooked.
+My nonsense was as gentle as a wave caressing a beach, and that was all it took.
+The fact that it made absolutely no sense didn't matter---she was hooked.

 Dear, *cherished* Shau, she said.
-This was---this was the nicest thing anyone had ever done for her, even her dear sister.
 Tears welled up in her eyes.
 I clucked and handed her a linen napkin, trying not to let her fingers touch mine for fear I might shudder.
 Not a moment's thought for her niece.
 Not a single question about what would happen to *her*.

-"Oh, how can I ever repay you?" she blubbered.
+This was the nicest thing anyone had ever done for her, even her dear sister.
+"How can I ever repay you?" she blubbered.

 I squeezed her hand gently.
 "You don't need to, Eleñima.
 This is what friends do for each other.
-This is what friends are for.
 Although..."
 I hesitated.

 "Yes?"
 She dabbed her cheeks with the napkin (she would never do anything so crude as to wipe them).

-I looked away, as if what I was about to say made me uncomfortable.
+I looked away again, as if what I was about to say made me uncomfortable.
 "Well, I try not to let it show, but I am in rather a...situation.
-My family, you know...
-They have disowned me.
+My family disowned me.
 And of course I can expect nothing from the man I was to marry."

 "But what of your get-togethers?
 Surely you must...
 I mean..."

 I shrugged.
 "Not everyone can afford to be as generous as you are, my dear.
-But I dare not refuse them entry in case it should cost me the custom of others."
+But I dare not refuse anyone entry in case it should cost me the custom of others."
 Which was true enough---for all her faults, she was never late settling her bill.

 "Well, I don't have much---" she started.

 "Sh, sh."
 I took a chance and patted her hand.
-"I couldn't ask you for more money.
+"I couldn't possibly ask you for more money.
 I wouldn't take it if you offered.
 But...
-Well, I have a few friends here in the city, caravaneers and the like.
-If I could get them word now and again about, oh, I don't know, changes in regulations, which way disputes were likely to be settled, that sort of thing...
-I wouldn't feel at all badly about taking *their* money."
+Well, I have an acquaintance here in the city, a caravaneer who helped me on my journey.
+If I could get him word now and again about, oh, I don't know, changes in regulations, which way disputes were likely to be settled, that sort of thing...
+I wouldn't feel at all badly about taking *his* money."

 And so it was done.
 At first she just brought me scraps---a month-old summary of a judgment that had already been made public, a note from one minister to another complaining about the cost of maintaining the garrison at Dry Weeping, a plea for reinstatement of a customs exemption from a Gifted bullock who had served in one of the emir's mother's wars.
-There were a few small gems among them, but most I could have gleaned by going through household trash.
+There were a few gold sequins among them, but most I could have gleaned by going through household trash.

 Over time I gradually grew more demanding.
 Oh, how much better the rear courtyard would look if only I could afford silver tassels for the curtains in those windows.
 And wouldn't our get-togethers be so much more civilized with a little music?
 Something quiet, something refined, like the emira listens to.
 Of course, these things cost money, and---oh, he does?
 Mm...
 Yes, I do know someone who would be interested, though of course how anyone can actually be interested in soldiers' boots is beyond me.
-We had a giggle at that, and the next day, I had two hours to copy out the entire resupply inventory for the Coriandi infantry.
+We had a salacious giggle at that, and the next day, Oë spent two hours copying out the entire resupply inventory for the Coriandi infantry.

 The faceless admirals of the Fleet of Ghosts devoured it and demanded more.
 A decade after being humiliated by a rag-tag alliance of Karabandi emirs who had, against all odds, put aside their differences to lay siege to Armaq, they were getting ready to try again.
-Year after year, the papers Eleñima borrowed from her brother-by-marriage's study painted a picture of how strong the Coriandi forces were, who their best commanders were, which of the other desert emirates would stand with them, and which could be pried away by threats, bribery, or blackmail.
-I had other sources as well, of course, and I'm sure the admirals had other agents in the city, but every recipe I sent back to my "aunt" (whom I pictured as a room full of patient shaven-headed scholars somewhere in the Admiralty's coral labyrinth) was another arrow fletched and set aside for the coming battle.
+Year after year, the papers Eleñima brought from her brother-by-marriage's study painted a picture of how strong the Coriandi forces were, who their best commanders were, which of the other desert emirates would stand with them, and which could be pried away by threats, bribery, or blackmail.
+I had other sources as well, of course, and I knew the admirals had other agents in the city, even if I didn't know who they were, but every recipe I sent back to my "aunt" (whom I pictured as a room full of patient shaven-headed clerks somewhere in the Admiralty's coral labyrinth) was another arrow fletched and set aside for the coming battle.

 And then Eleñima's niece (for whom I had developed no small measure of sympathy) fell in love with an *umram* duelist.
 Eleñima was convinced---completely, irrevocably convinced---that this was a Sign with a shouted 'S'.
-Our spell must be working!
+Our ridiculous, impossible spell must be working!

-I tried to calm her down, but she was not for calming, not this time.
-I had no choice but to promise that I would do what she asked.
-I would have someone call a bonescuttle just like the one that "her" rogue had slain.
+I tried to calm her down, but she was not to be calmed, not this time.
+I had no choice but to promise that I would have someone call a bonescuttle just like the one that "her" rogue had slain.
 She sobbed her thanks and left.
-I ordered Oë to draw me a hot bath, then sent her to speak to a Darpani grass thrower I had done business with several times before.
+I asked Oë to draw me a very hot bath, then sent her to speak to a clanless Darpani I had done business with several times before.

 I played hostess three times in the week after he traded his voice to bring forth the monster Eleñima desired.
 The first occasion was a small commemoration for a woman who had died the year before.
 Her family and friends ate and drank and told stories about her, laughing as her youngest son imitated the way she had fumbled with her shawl when she was upset.
-There were a few tears, but only a few---she had passed peacefully after a full life, and that it always something to be treasured.
+There were a few tears, but only a few---she had passed peacefully after a full life, and that is always something to be treasured.

-The second occasion was my usual gathering, women of a certain age with gossip to trade and errant children to sigh over.
-I didn't earn much from them, but most of my other business grew out of that gathering.
-I was worried that Eleñima would come as usual, but thankfully she stayed away.
+The second occasion was one of my usual gatherings, women of a certain age with gossip to trade and errant children to sigh over.
+I didn't earn much from them, but most of my other business grew out of those tedious tea parties.
+I was worried that Eleñima would come as she usually did, but thankfully she stayed away.

 The third occasion was frankly unpleasant.
 Two merchants had spent much of the preceding year suing and counter-suing over a poorly-worded contract for lentils.
 Lentils, of all things.
 With nothing but more juristry in front of them, they had decided to try to mend bridges.
 The whole evening was like that play by Fuçentes in which everyone knows something disagreeable about everyone else.
 They circled around each other sulkily, barely speaking until the last almond-stuffed date was gone, then went home to order their jurists to redouble their efforts.

 While I was busy keeping up appearances, Oë asked questions in the market and around the *umram*.
 In truth, talking to people was her greatest pleasure.
-Before she came inland disguised as a doctress she had only ever spoken to other cargo-caste slaves and her teachers.
-I sometimes thought she had become a spy just to hear new voices.
+She was an orphan, and had been given to the admirals as an infant.
+Before she came inland disguised as a doctress she had only ever spoken to her fellow students and her teachers.
+She confessed once that she had mastered four languages just for the pleasure of being able to talk to strangers.

 A week to the day after Eleñima's visit, Oë returned from the market with a hard look on her face.
 "Last night," she said.
 "Just a goat."
-She dumped the evening's vegetables and a headless chicken on the kitchen table.
-"Mistress, we have to do something.
-It won't stick to goats for long.
+She dumped the evening's vegetables and a lifeless chicken on the kitchen table.
+"It won't stick to goats for long.
 There will be questions."

 "I know."
 I gnawed my lip.
 "I know.
 But what?"